MrCream0/PythonBasics/challenges/mean-median-mode/assignment-details.md

 calc_median funtion
   takes in a dataset
-  returns the mean
+  returns the median

 calc_mode function
   takes in a dataset
-  returns the mean
+  returns the mode

 solve_dataset function
   takes in a dataset